Abgeordnetenhaus of Berlin: Elections

+In 2023, the FDP failed to reach the 5% bar and so was not eligible for representation.
+The 2023 election was a re-run of the 2021 election after the Constitutional Court of the State of Berlin declared the results invalid due to numerous irregularities and ordered a repeat election within 90 days.

 In 2016, the Pirate Party Berlin lost the 15 seats it won for the first time in the 2011 election due to their failure to cross the 5% election threshold necessary to qualify for representation while the AfD joined the assembly for the first time and the FDP returned following a recovery in voter support.

 Functions

 The consideration and passing of legislation is the most important task, including the government budget.
 In addition, the parliament chooses the Governing Mayor, and checks the city's government, the Senate of Berlin.

 Citizens can petition the House of Representatives to debate topics via agenda initiatives.